 The booking process is identical to a flight booking process (as shown in previous descriptions).

 There are no point of sales restrictions – all IATA travel agencies around the world can issue the train segments in the GDSs.

-In the flight booking process, the website where to process the online check-in www.rail-checkin.com is provided as an SSR element.
+The website where to process the online check-in, www.rail-checkin.com, is provided as an SSR element in the flight booking process.

 At the time of the booking, please inform the passenger to keep the PNR locator or e-ticket number handy to facilitate the online check-in.

-Ahead of travel, passengers must check-in for each Train Segment separately and get their Train Tickets from the above mentioned website.
-Check-in is open immediately after ticketing and closes before train departure for interline destinations and at 23:59 of the departure day for QYG stations.
+Ahead of travel, passengers must check-in for each Rail segment separately and get their Train Tickets from the above mentioned website.
+Check-in is open immediately after ticketing and closes before train departure for interline and codeshare destinations and at 23:59 of the departure day for QYG stations.